-On Saturday, March 23 between 8:30 p.m. and 9:30 p.m.
-Red Deer residents and businesses are encouraged to join The City in turning off their unnecessary lights to reduce power consumption in support of Earth Hour 2013.
+On Saturday, March 29 between 8:30 p.m. and 9:30 p.m. we encourage you to join us in turning off unnecessary lights and appliances to reduce electricity consumption in support of Earth Hour 2014.

 What is Earth Hour?

-In 2009, Red Deer citizens and businesses reduced electricity consumption by 2.5 percent.
-This is enough energy to run four cars for one year and is equivalent to reducing almost 16 tonnes of CO2.
+- 2009 - we reduced electricity consumption by 2.5 per cent, enough energy to run four cars for one year and is equivalent to removing 16 tonnes of carbon dioxide (CO2).

-In 2010 Red Deer did even better, reducing electricity consumption by 4.6 percent.
-This is enough energy to run the entire traffic light system for 10 days or to power 30 houses for one month.
+- 2010 - we reduced electricity consumption by 4.6 per cent, enough energy to run the entire traffic light system for 10 days or power 30 houses for one month.

-In 2011, Red Deer reduced electricity consumption by 1.27 percent.
-This is equivalent to taking 7,393 cars off of the road for one hour.
+- 2011 - we reduced electricity consumption by 1.27 per cent, the same as taking 7,393 cars off the road for one hour.

 What is climate change?

-Climate change is a long-term shift in climate measured by changes in temperature, precipitation, winds, and other indicators.
-It is caused by increasing the proportion of GHGs that trap heat near the Earth’s surface.
-Although GHGs such as carbon dioxide and methane are a natural and critical part of our atmosphere, human activity has increased their proportion beyond what is naturally present, effectively increasing the planet’s insulation and trapping excess heat near the Earth’s surface.
+Climate change is a long-term shift in climate measured by changes in temperature, precipitation, winds and other indicators.
+It is caused by the increased proportion of GHGs, such as CO2 and methane.
+These gases trap heat near the Earth’s surface.
+Although GHGs are a natural and critical part of our atmosphere human activity has increased their proportion beyond what is naturally present, effectively increasing the Earth’s layer of insulation and trapping excess heat.

-The impacts of Climate change go beyond increasing average temperatures.
+The impacts of climate change go beyond increasing average temperatures.
 Climate change may also cause changes in precipitation and weather patterns, potentially increasing the severity of weather related events such as storms, floods and droughts.
-The anticipated impacts of climate change will affect our economy, infrastructure, health and local environment.
+All of these affect our economy, infrastructure, health and local environment.

-The vast majority of GHG emissions are in the form of CO2 which is generated from burning fossil fuels such as gasoline, natural gas, oil and coal.
-In Alberta, approximately 59 percent of our electricity comes from coal fired power plants, so reducing our electricity use also reduces fossil fuel consumption and helps alleviate the impacts of climate change.
+A large majority of GHG emissions are in the form of CO2 which is generated from burning fossil fuels such as gasoline, natural gas, oil and coal.
+In Alberta approximately 59 per cent of our electricity comes from coal-fired power plants, so reducing our electricity use helps reduce our fossil fuel consumption and alleviate impacts of climate change.

-Shutting off unnecessary lights often makes people realize how dependant we are on electricity and electronic entertainment.
-The following list includes some fun things you can do without electricity.
+Shutting off unnecessary lights often makes people realize how dependent we are on electricity and electronic entertainment.
+Here are some fun things you can do without electricity.

-- Turn off or unplug non-essential power sources or appliances, such as chargers, coffee makers, and computers.
+- Turn off or unplug non-essential power sources or appliances such as chargers, coffee makers and computers when not in use

 - Turn down the heat slightly